What should students focus on? Evidence-based study habits

 Long study sessions (several hours at a time) on a single topic.

-None of these are the best way to learn.
-Research has shown that studying in multiple places is actually more helpful (Smith et al, 1978) – if the context of the learning doesn’t vary, it becomes harder to remember the information elsewhere (e.g. in an exam hall).
+None of these are actually useful or necessary.
+Research has shown that studying in multiple places is actually more helpful than working in a single place (Smith et al, 1978) – if the context of the learning doesn’t vary, it becomes harder to remember the information elsewhere (e.g. in an exam hall).
 Water won’t make much difference unless you are actually dehydrated (too much will lead to you needing the toilet, making it harder to concentrate).
 And friends will simply distract you.

 Finally, cognitive psychology research has shown that people tend to underestimate how rapidly forgetting takes place (Yan et al, 2016).
 It’s tempting to think that topics and information can be ticked off a study plan as “done”.
 However, what if you have forgotten most of it after a week?